MicrosoftDocs/power-platform/power-platform/admin/security/faqs.md

   - To be updated

   **Does Power Platform support Content Security Policy ([CSP](https://owasp.org/www-community/controls/Content_Security_Policy))?**
   - There are various directives that can be configured as part of CSP.
-Currently only the [frame-ancestors](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors) directive is supported by UCI/CRM.
-  - Additional details can be found in the [Developer Reference](https://docs.microsoft.com/en-us/powerapps/developer/data-platform/reference/entities/organization#BKMK_ContentSecurityPolicyConfiguration).
+Currently only the [frame-ancestors](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors) directive is supported by UCI/CRM as documented in the [Developer Reference](https://docs.microsoft.com/en-us/powerapps/developer/data-platform/reference/entities/organization#BKMK_ContentSecurityPolicyConfiguration).
   - Supporting CSP is an extremely important priority for Power Platform.
 There will be more updates coming up in future roadmap regarding CSP support like below:
     - Full blog post on how to implement CSP for UCI
     - Supporting all available CSP directives